IdoSpringer/repertoire_classification/README.md

 The model learns to dump the scores to the edges (thanks to cross-entropy loss).
 We are interested in the highest bin of the histogram.
 We expect that CMV+ repertoires will be closer to the '1' edge.

+(The histograms above are not normalized and are affected by the repertoire size)